 Lewes Local Group Report - Monday March 16th 2026

 There were eight of us tonight, including the return of the two new singers from last time, with five apologies received from others prevented by illness, dog sitting and Morris dancing.
 We started with seasonal spring and outdoors songs and worked our way alphabetically through those likely to be on the set lists at Stanmer Apple Blossom Day, Oldland Mill and Alfriston Clergy House.
-Some of these were repeats from last month so we could check and practice harmonies.
+Some of these were repeats from last month so we could check and practise harmonies.

 Wednesday, March 25, 2026